mzivic7/endcord/README.md

 ### Token
 Token is used to access Discord through your account without logging-in.
-It is required to to use endcord.
+It is required to use endcord.
 See [FAQ](#FAQ) for more info on obtaining your Discord token.
 After obtaining token, you can either:
 - Provide token in profile manager - recommended,